-Key terms used in the plan are highlighted in purple and explained in a Glossary (at the end of the document).
+Key terms used in the plan are highlighted in purple and explained in a glossary on page 25.

 2. About us

 Who we are

 We are the independent non-ministerial government department responsible for regulating Northern Ireland's electricity, gas, water and sewerage industries.
 We are governed by a board whose members are appointed by the Minister for Finance and Personnel.
 We are ultimately accountable to the NI Assembly and our work contributes to the overall Programme for Government (PfG) in Northern Ireland.